ji-podhead/RHEL_9_Foreman_Guide/readme.md

 >       - rsync (standalone, or better: ***rsnapshot***)
 > - we use `Rocky Linux 9.4` in this example
 ## Required Knowledge
+- this might be a little redundant at the moment, but i thought its better to explain everything step after step, so the diagramms wont get to large
 ### DHCP
 ```mermaid
 sequenceDiagram